bhagyeshsp/sisyphus-consulting/pages/how-we-work.md

   <p>A client's workspace in Basecamp</p>
 </div>

-- **Discussions:** Traditionally, people use emails to discuss things.
-In the last decade, those emails transformed into *email threads*...and there is no way out of this web of threads.
-Not only we get entangled with 100 emails in a thread but also with time, emails get buried and we lose the whole thread.
+<ul><li><strong>Discussions:</strong> Traditionally, people use emails to discuss things.
+In the last decade, those emails transformed into <em>email threads</em>...and there is no way out of this web of threads.
+Not only we get entangled with 100 emails in a thread but also with time, emails get buried and we lose the whole thread.</li></ul>

-    To avoid all these, we use Discussions tool in Basecamp.
+<p class="ml-3">To avoid all these, we use Discussions tool in Basecamp.
 Just create a topic, write a note, add images, links and open it for relevant people to discuss.
 Simple.
-Everything stays in the same place.
+Everything stays in the same place.</p>

 - **To-dos:** We use this tool extensively.
 For every task, we create dedicated to-do lists within the project.
 It guides our work and provides an overall idea to the client about how we are planning and where we are in our execution.
 - **Docs & Files:** This is where we keep our all documents and files related to this project, i.e. this client.
 Organized in subfolders and ready to refer at a moment's notice.
 We also link our Google Drive folder in this tool, so that anyone can access them through this tool.
 - **Schedule:** Since we use Basecamp as our main workspace, any meeting or to-do's deadline is visible via its Schedule tool.
 This allows clients to cut through all the noise of their Google Calendars and keep a tab on the meetings or to-dos that matter.